digital-asset/daml/ledger/ledger-on-memory/README.md

     export KVUTILS_LEDGER_DUMP=/path/to/dump/file

-Then launch the ledger using bazel or java command as described above.
+Then launch the ledger using the Bazel or Java command as described above.

-In case the ledger is run from within the docker container, use following syntax:
+In case the ledger is run from within the Docker container, use following syntax:

     export KVUTILS_LEDGER_DUMP=/path/to/dump/directory"
     docker run \